rogeryeosgit/DevoProject/Notes.md

 - any column modification for v-col using md lg or xl is like a breakpoint where things change from the original "cols" prop.
 By default is span by 12

-- Started working on JournalStore, stopped at defining rest in store
+- Started working on JournalStore, stopped at defining rest in store.

+- How should the journal entry data be represented in firebase for most efficient use case?
+Store 10 last entries in user collection while having the rest of the entries in qtEntries collection?
+How about the instance where a user wants to see even earlier entries?
+Get all?
+How to sort and get?

 ## Running TODO LIST